mothership-gmbh/nifi-templates/template/sql_execute_and_route_if_empty/readme.md

 # Abstract

-Example to execute a simple query and then route if empty or not
+Example to execute a simple query and then route if empty or not.
+Based on a discussion in https://stackoverflow.com/questions/52501201/how-can-i-filter-flow-files-upon-the-result-of-an-sql-query

 # Solution